interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0290](../../../../requirements/astm/f3411/v22a.md)** requires a SP uses Telemetry vs extrapolation when telemetry is present.

-#### Altitude is present check

-Per **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)**, failure to report the altitude of a flight is a violation of **[astm.f3411.v22a.NET0470,Table1,12](../../../../requirements/astm/f3411/v22a.md)**.

-#### Correct up-to-date altitude check
+#### Correct up-to-date altitude if present check

-If the observed altitude of a flight does not match the altitude of the injected telemetry, the display provider is not providing precise and up-to-date information, and thus does not respect **[astm.f3411.v22a.NET0450](../../../../requirements/astm/f3411/v22a.md)**.
+If the observed altitude of a flight is reported, but it does not match the altitude of the injected telemetry, the display provider is not providing precise and up-to-date information, and thus does not respect **[astm.f3411.v22a.NET0450](../../../../requirements/astm/f3411/v22a.md)**.

 #### Area too large check